skgadi/SKGadi.com/content/posts/Importance-of-calculus-for-Engineers.md

 +++
 #SEO Data
-Keywords = ["skgadi", "suresh kumar gadi", "calculus", "engineers", "mathematics"] description = "CIT manuals helps engineering teachers to conduct workshop with the help of CIT application."
+Keywords = ["skgadi", "suresh kumar gadi", "calculus", "engineers", "mathematics"] description = "I want to motivate engineering students to consider calculus as the most important mathematical tool.
+I will do this by explaining how essential it is for engineers with an analogy."

 tags = [ "calculus", "mathematics" ]
 categories = ["Academic", "Students"]